-Student Activities provides students with constructive outlets for their energies and for the relaxation from their rigorous routines.
+Student Engagement provides students with constructive outlets for their energies to develop programming that is supplemental to academics.
 A range of events/activities are designed to enhance the students' educational, cultural, social and recreational development.
-The program is also designed to promote personal and spiritual maturity obtained through physical, psychological, and emotional growth.
-The Office of Student Activities is located in Seymour 108.
+The program is also designed to promote the holistic maturity obtained through physical, psychological, and emotional growth.
+The Office of Student Engagement is located on the 2nd floor of the Student Activity Center (SAC).